whykatherine/mhwkb/CONTRIBUTING.md

 ## Tags
 * tags should be specific
+* If a tag has a space (open source), use a space, not an underscore ('_')
+  * If you notice any tags that have an underscore, please feel free to make the correction and submit a PR
 * links that discuss many different types of mental health issues should be tagged using keywords that the article focuses on, not with each disorder listed